connellw/ConnellwBlog/_drafts/dont-need-logging-code.md

 tags: aop logging decorator
 ---

+- More drawing boxes
+- Extra box for "stuff I want to log"
+    - Just use the existing boxes.

 Single Responsibility.
 Separation of Concerns.

 The time consumed talking about it.
 What to log, when to log them, what level to log at.